algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 The functions' names are in ```camelCase```.
 The definitions' names are in ```COBOL_CASE```.

-The identation of 2 spaces is added after each carriage return in after a curly bracket.
+The indentation of 2 spaces is added after each carriage return in after a curly bracket.

 When a condition or a loop occurs, the curly brackets are opened at the end of the first line of the statement, and closed in a single-last line without the identation.